TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Experiments

 \subsection{Univariate regression on numerical data}

-In this setup, we focus on univariate regression problems with only numerical variables.
-Our goal is to evaluate our method on standard probabilistic regression benchmarks and investigate the properties of the obtained target distributions.
+We focus on univariate regression problems with only numerical variables in this setup.
+We aim to evaluate our method on standard probabilistic regression benchmarks in both probabilistic and deterministic approach.
+Finally, we investigate the properties of the obtained target distributions.

-\paragraph{Datasets and methodology} We use established in the reference methods \citep{DuanADTBNS20, MalininPU21} probabilistic regression benchmark.
-It contains ten varying size datasets from the UCI Machine Learning Repository.
+\paragraph{Datasets and methodology} We use established in the reference methods \cite{DuanADTBNS20, MalininPU21} probabilistic regression benchmark with the exclusion of the Boston dataset due to ethical issues.
+It contains nine varying-size datasets from the UCI Machine Learning Repository.
 We follow the same protocol as used in the reference papers.
 We create 20 random folds for all datasets except Protein (5 folds) and Year MSD (1 fold).
 We keep $10\%$ of samples as a test set for each of these folds, and the remaining $90\%$ of data we split into an $80\%/20\%$ train/validation for the best epoch selection purposes.